Skip to main content

 The Wetlands Trail begins in a pine flatwoods community and continues to fork in the trail, offering visitors a choice to enjoy the Fort King Trail or continue on the Wetlands Trail.

-Another example of how Hillsborough River State Park is where “history and nature” come together!
+The trails are another example of how Hillsborough River State Park is where history and nature come together.
 A trail map is available at the ranger station.

 • Park closes at sundown.
 Please allow ample time to leave trails by sundown.

-• Due to increased rains in spring and summer, the park experiences seasonal flooding throughout the park.
-Approximately 25% of Hillsborough River State Park is in lowland areas and these areas are prone to seasonal flooding.
+• Due to increased rains in spring and summer, seasonal flooding occurs throughout the park.
+Approximately 25% of Hillsborough River State Park is in lowland areas that are prone to seasonal flooding.
 These floods are extremely unpredictable and may affect your hiking experience.

-• Please call the park office at 813-987-6771 for the specific conditions of our trails prior to your visit.
+• Please call the park office at 813-688-9500 prior to your visit for the specific conditions of our trails.

 Horseback Riding